ttulka/thistledb/README.md

 ## Console

-Console provides a remote access to the server from a command line.
+Console provides a remote access to the server from a command-line.

 First, build it and assemble:
 ```